RadheyaM/BookWyrm/README.md

 ### Known Bugs To Be Fixed
 #### Firefox and iOS Devices
-The event listener to open popups relies on event.path to identify which book information to use in populating a popup window.
+The event listener to open popups relies on event.path to choose specific data to populate the popup window.
 The event.path synthax is not supported on iOS touchscreen devices or on the Firefox browser and as a result the popups cannot be opened when using these technologies.
-An attempt was made to rectify the issue but as the bug was discovered late in development there was insufficient time available to rectify it before the deadline.
+An attempt was made to rectify the issue but as event.path is crucial and as the bug was discovered late in development there was insufficient time available to rectify it before the deadline.

 #### Favicon Error
 An error pops up in the console on loading the site linked to favicon.ico, but as it does not seem to affect performance in any way it was not addressed due to more important issues.